thaider/Tweeki/README.md

 ## Optional configuration

-Please refer to the projects website http://tweeki.thai-land.at/ for further information about configuration and customization options
+Please refer to the projects website http://tweeki.thai-land.at/ for further information about configuration and customization options.

 ## Caveats